 - Tie good, strong knots.

-Just how significant are well-tied knots!
-Quite significant.
+Just how important are well-tied knots?
+Huge!
+The knot is the weakest point in the line.
 I would say just about every angler, at one point or another, has tied a knot too hastily and ended up losing a big fish because of it.
 At a minimum, take some time to practice the two most popular line-to-hook knots: the Palomar Knot and the Improved Clinch Knot.
 With time, you’ll be able to tie them quickly and confidently when you’re on the water.

 - Rule for setting the hook.